ethereum-optimism/design-docs/security/fma-kona-asterisc.md

 ### Breaking Backwards Compatibility for the op-challenger

+- **Description:**
-- **Description:** The `op-challenger` has been updated to support the Kona + Asterisc Fault Dispute Game type ([Game Type 3](https://github.com/ethereum-optimism/optimism/blob/develop/op-challenger/game/fault/types/types.go#L30)).
+  The `op-challenger` has been updated to support the Kona + Asterisc Fault Dispute Game type ([Game Type 3](https://github.com/ethereum-optimism/optimism/blob/develop/op-challenger/game/fault/types/types.go#L30)).

-- **Risk Assessment:** Low likelihood as the action tests that are run in CI very frequently run the `op-challenger` with the kona + asterisc fault dispute game.
+- **Risk Assessment:**
+  Low likelihood as the action tests that are run in CI very frequently run the `op-challenger` with the kona + asterisc fault dispute game.
   Medium impact since the off-chain `op-challenger` service can be updated with enough buffer time due to the large game time and nature of the chess clock.

+- **Mitigations:**
-- **Mitigations:** The `op-challenger` is architected in such a way as to isolate game types and moreso the inididual game players.
+  The `op-challenger` is architected in such a way as to isolate game types and moreso the inididual game players.
   To allow the challenger to scale and play many different game types at once, a list of game types to play is passed into the `op-challenger` as a CLI flag.
   When games are detected on-chain, the `op-challenger` will create a "game player" for this game type.
   Players are run in individual threads so a breaking kona-asterisc game player in the challenger will not cause a liveliness issue for the `op-challenger` to play other game types.
+  Another key mitigation is the VM runner.
+This is an offline simulation that runs asterisc + kona with the op-challenger.
+It's been running since around August 2024.

 - **Detection:** The Dispute Monitor ([`op-dispute-mon`](https://github.com/ethereum-optimism/optimism/tree/develop/op-dispute-mon)) service provides an isolated monitoring service that will detect if a game is not being played by the honest `op-challenger`.
 It will alert in this case.